 The three books below cover my main professional interests.
 Nietzsche and Theology, my first book, offered a Christian response to Postmodern and Neo-Darwinian thought.
 My main thoughts on Christology and Theological Anthropology are found there.
-This Fall (2019) sees the release of Still Unhealed a book Nuala Kenny and I wrote on the sexual abuse crisis in the Catholic Church.
+Last year saw the release of Still Unhealed, a book Nuala Kenny and I wrote on the sexual abuse crisis in the Catholic Church.
 My chapters on Reformation and Ecclesiology are a good introduction to my work on reform and renewal in the Church.
 My most significant book, Resisting the Tyranny of the Banal, is coming out with Lexington / Fortress Academic.
 It represents my contribution to Catholic Moral Theology as well as my most significant achievement in apologetics.
-If you're interested in buying these books - click the buttons below, or if you want to learn more about them, shoot us an email.
-Thanks for reading.
+If you're interested in buying these books - click the buttons below, or if you want to learn more about them, shoot me an email.

 Nietzsche and Theology

 "… Deane has made an important contribution to understanding the import of Nietzsche's philosophy for contemporary theology."
 European Journal of Theology

 Theology has always viewed Nietzschean thought with a sideways glance, never quite sure what to make of it.
 Where serious engagement has occurred it has tended to either reject such thought outright or to accept it to such an extent that it loses its identity as Christian theology.
 In this book David Deane outlines a model for incorporating Nietzschean thought within the structures of a wholly traditional Christological anthropology.
 What is perhaps even more significant is what shows up in Christological anthropology under this Nietzschean light.
 Using Nietzschean concepts, Deane opens up a whole new lexicon for understanding and articulating traditional accounts of sin and fallenness, accounts that modern theology has often lacked the categories to articulate.